During Stay-at-Home Orders, Running Outdoors Became a Popular Activity For Many

 4. Help Your Team Lower Their Numbers

-Then, in your spreadsheet, include a column labeled “target,” and ask your team to add by how much they’d like to reduce their number of sent emails.
+Then, in your spreadsheet, include a column labelled “target,” and ask your team to add by how much they’d like to reduce their number of sent emails.
 Focus on sent emails, and avoid using percentages.
 Instead, use a real number for your target, such as, “Reduce sent emails by 50 next month.”
 Percentages can lose the reality of the number of emails.

 Then, set your team up for success.
 To get started, set an example.
 For instance, instead of sending many emails individually, perhaps you could group all your comments into one message.
-Give your teammate a call or, if you’re working in an office, simply talking to your teammate in person.
+Give your teammate a call or, if you’re working in an office, simply talk to your teammate in person.

 Actions your employees can take on their own include CC’ing fewer people on each email and keeping emails succinct by limiting them to between 75 and 100 words.